TaniaPash/vatic.js/README.md

 vatic.js
 =========

 [vatic](http://carlvondrick.com/vatic/) is an interactive video annotation tool developed by Carl Vondrick et. al. at UC Irvine in 2011.
-It has had a number of improvements since then, including this JavaScript version originally developed by @dbolkensteyns.
-See the original `vatic.js` in action at [dbolkensteyns/vactic.js](https://dbolkensteyn.github.io/vatic.js/).
+It has had a number of improvements since then, including this JavaScript version originally developed by **@dbolkensteyns**.
+See `vatic.js` in action [here](https://plusk01.github.io/vatic.js/).

 This JavaScript version has been altered to fit into a ROS workflow where a tool has already been used to extract frames from a rosbag.
 Thus, the only option available when using this version is to load a zip of JPG images.

+**Note**: This tool works best with images that have fewer number of objects to be identified/tracked in a given frame (i.e., < 5-10).

+## Purpose ##

+The purpose of this web tool is to easily annotate video that is used in a research setting while developing new algorithms for target tracking, object recognition, etc. The XML annotation file can be used to compare algorithm outputs with a human-decided "ground truth".

+## Instructions and Workflow ##

+Because this tool is expected to be used in a ROS environment, it is required to upload a zipped archive of already extracted frames.
+This image frames can be of any size (as long as they are all the same) and must be named as `<frame_number>.jpg` using the JPG image codec.
+Note that frame numbers are not to be padded with zeros.

-## Installation and Running the Server ##
+## Installation and Running a Local Server ##

 The simplest way to run `vatic.js` is to clone and use a simple HTTP server as follows: